brianberlin/brian.berlin/README.md

 # Experience

 ## Peek
-__Senior Backend Engineer (2022 - Present)__
+__Senior Backend Engineer (2022 - 2025)__

+Peek offers software to the experience industry.
+Their customers operate businesses such as ghost tours, zip line experiences, boat rentals, etc. As a senior backend engineer, I worked on a large Elixir codebase that powered the flagship Peek Pro software.

+Key contributions and projects:

+- Led the development of Peek CoPilot, integrating various AI technologies to provide valuable insights to partners:
+  - Created a system that summarized consumer reviews, highlighting positive and negative feedback with suggested areas for improvement
+  - Developed AI-powered pricing analysis that compared partners' offerings to market competitors and suggested optimized pricing strategies

+- Helped develop a new messaging outbox system:
+  - Designed for managing the massive volume of emails and text messages sent to consumers
+  - Implemented an Elasticsearch indexing strategy to make message data easily accessible through a frontend interface
+  - Enabled partners to review sent messages and view scheduled future communications

+- Led the development of a second-generation waiver system:
+  - Enabled waivers to be assigned to purchased bookings
+  - Implemented functionality for waivers to be signed by guests and minors participating in activities

+- Spearheaded the creation of more accurate and accessible reporting dashboards:
+  - Leveraged AlloyDB to create data aggregates for comprehensive reporting
+  - Enabled partners to run various reports comparing revenue per activity against historical data
+  - Provided tools for analyzing business performance across different time periods

+- Created a custom code coverage reporter that aggregated coverage data in CI runs and generated PR annotations showing areas lacking coverage ([GitHub Repository](https://github.com/peek-travel/coverage-reporter))

 ## Revelry
 __Software Engineer / Engineering Coach (2018 - 2022)__

 I have worked on several different and unique projects during my tenure at Revelry.
 In addition to my role as a software engineer, I serve as an engineering coach.

 - used logging/telemetry/prometheus/grafana to setup more observable applications
 - gained experience with libcluster strategies to create locally clustered applications for testing as well as production applications managed by kubernetes